Young Curators Preservation Camp

 To register, or for more information please call or email Teresa Lee

 (502) 776.7678 or email@example.com

-This program is made possible by a grant from Louisville Metro Government and LG&E/KU Community Investment Funds.
+This program is made possible by grants from Louisville Metro Government and LG&E/KU Community Investment Funds.
 The Kentucky Arts Council, the state arts agency, provides operating support to Portland Museum, Inc. with state tax dollars and federal funding from the National Endowment for the Arts.